< Back

 There are so many amazing tools and products out there, and everyone has their own preferences.
 Whether an employee requires literacy support or are looking for ways to increase their productivity, assistive technology can bring benefits to everyone.

 Ask your neurodivergent employees whether or not they have a tool in mind that they’d like to use.
 If not, give them the opportunity to do some research and explore their options.
-As someone with ADHD, I’ve tried out numerous productivity and project management tools to try and boost my performance.
-As of late, my preferred platform is AirTable but I also enjoy using Notion, Monday and Google Sheets.
-I was very fortunate that my team gave me the opportunity to select a platform that worked for me.
+Platforms such as Notion, Monday and Google Sheets are some of many which may help.

 6. Be direct, clear and concise